cli-guidelines/cli-guidelines/content/_index.md

 _Citation: [GNU Coding Standards](https://www.gnu.org/prep/standards/html_node/Command_002dLine-Interfaces.html)._

-**Only use one-letter flags for commonly used flags.**
-Particularly at the top-level when using subcommands.
+**Only use one-letter flags for commonly used flags,** particularly at the top-level when using subcommands.
 That way you don’t “pollute” your namespace of short flags, forcing you to use convoluted letters and cases for flags you add in the future.

 **Multiple arguments are fine for simple actions against multiple files.**
 For example, `rm file1.txt file2.txt file3.txt`.
 This also makes it work with globbing: `rm *.txt`.

-**If you’ve got 2 or more arguments for different things, you’re probably doing something wrong.**
+**If you’ve got two or more arguments for different things, you’re probably doing something wrong.**
 The exception is a common, primary action, where the brevity is worth memorizing.
 For example, `cp <source> <destination>`.

 _Citation: [12 Factor CLI Apps](https://medium.com/@jdxcode/12-factor-cli-apps-dd3c227a0e46)._

-**Use standard names for flags, if there is one.**
+**Use standard names for flags, if there is a standard.**
 If another commonly used command uses a flag name, it’s best to follow that existing pattern.
-That way a user doesn’t have to remember two different options (and which command it applies to), and users can even guess an option without having to look at the help text.
+That way, a user doesn’t have to remember two different options (and which command it applies to), and users can even guess an option without having to look at the help text.

-These are a list of options that are commonly used:
+Here's a list of commonly used options:

 - `-a`, `--all`: All.
   For example, `ps`, `fetchmail`.